-As we are coming out of the winter, I am dealing with multiple polishing projects where the concrete was placed during cold temperatures.
+As we come out of the winter, I always deal with multiple polishing projects where the concrete was placed during cold temperatures.
 Although there are ACI standards for cold-weather placements, I still experience quite a few slabs that have issues related to cold weather.

 The most common cold weather issues I see are troweling too early and placing in conditions where the top surface of the slab is allowed to freeze during the placement.
 The results of these issues are generally not structural, meaning that they will not affect the structural integrity of the slab.
 But they create slab surface issues that would affect any flooring type but are especially bad for polished or exposed concrete flooring.

 In this article, I will address the issue of freezing.
 Generally only the water in the top paste layer freezes, as the main slab has thermal mass and chemical reactions to keep its temperature up.
 That said, when the top layer, or bleed water, freezes, you see several results.
 Additional bleed water is trapped under the paste layer because it can no longer wick to the surface to be evaporated away.
 This causes blisters of water to form, which leads to surface delamination in areas after the water eventually does evaporate.

 When this occurs on the majority of the slab area, it creates a situation where the surface layer of the concrete separates from the main body of the slab.
 Under normal conditions a slab placed under stress will break somewhere near the top surface of the large aggregate (so approximately 1/4 inch from the surface) but a slab that has surface failure will separate much more easily, right at the paste layer, especially with traffic.
 This causes issues for polished concrete, VCT, tile and even stained concrete floors as the thin top layer delaminates from the main slab body.